 William Robin is an assistant professor of musicology at the University of Maryland’s School of Music.
 He completed a PhD in musicology at the University of North Carolina at Chapel Hill in 2016 with a dissertation analyzing American new music in the twenty-first century through the lens of “indie classical,” focusing on New Amsterdam Records and the ensemble yMusic.
 He is currently working on a book project––Industry: Bang on a Can and New Music in the Marketplace (under contract with Oxford University Press––on the composer collective Bang on a Can and their participation in major institutional shifts in contemporary music in the 1980s and 1990s.

 William’s research explores how institutions structure the creation, dissemination, and reception of contemporary classical music in the United States.
 His research interests also include early American hymnody, Stravinsky, and the European postwar avant-garde.
-Recent peer-reviewed journal articles include “Balance Problems: New-Music Ensembles, the University, and Neoliberalism,” (Journal of the American Musicological Society, fall 2018); and “The Rise and Fall of ‘Indie Classical’: Tracing a Controversial Term in Twenty-First Century New Music,” (Journal of the Society for American Music, spring 2018).
+Recent peer-reviewed journal articles include “Horizons ’83, Meet the Composer, and New Romanticism’s New Marketplace,” (Musical Quarterly), “Balance Problems: New-Music Ensembles, the University, and Neoliberalism,” (Journal of the American Musicological Society, fall 2018); and “The Rise and Fall of ‘Indie Classical’: Tracing a Controversial Term in Twenty-First Century New Music,” (Journal of the Society for American Music, spring 2018).

 In spring 2015, the Journal of Musicology published his article “Traveling with Ancient Music: Intellectual and Transatlantic Currents in American Psalmody Reform,” which reassesses the Europeanization of American sacred music at the turn of the nineteenth century by examining the impact of transatlantic travel.
 He contributed an essay to the collection The Rite of Spring at 100 (Indiana University Press, 2017) which reconsiders Stravinsky’s development of a rhetoric of musical objectivity.
-William has given invited talks at Catholic University of America and the University of South Carolina, and most recently at the conference “Experiments in Opera Today” sponsored by Columbia University’s Heyman Center for the Humanities.
+William has given invited talks at the University of Chicago, Wesleyan University, and the University of South Carolina, as well as at Oberlin’s “Public Intellectuals in a Changing World” conference and the conference “Experiments in Opera Today” sponsored by Columbia University’s Heyman Center for the Humanities.
 He has presented papers at the annual meetings of the American Musicological Society and Society for American Music, and at recent conferences including the Sixth International Conference on Music and Minimalism, “What We Talk About When We Talk About New Music,” “Branding ‘Western’ Music,” “Music Criticism in the Twentieth Century in America and the English Speaking-World,” and the New Music Gathering.

 Prior to his graduate studies, William held a DAAD Study Scholarship in Berlin, where he researched the unfinished opera projects of German avant-garde composer Bernd Alois Zimmermann.
 He received a Bachelor’s degree from Northwestern University’s Bienen School of Music in saxophone performance and musicology.